Series Takashi Homma’s Conversations on Photography

 Soth: I want to say it’s in Florida.
 But I think, if I remember correctly, I was on a magazine assignment, but one of the things about Instagram and about our social media is that it’s this funny other sort of window in to people’s lives.
 You get to have a little taste of other people’s lives.
 But I want to use it to sometimes show that “look, I am staying in this glamorous hotel”, but other times, “look, I’m staying in this – it’s a shitty hotel”.

-Homma: Or like a motel kind of a thing.
+Homma: Like a motel kind of a thing.

 Soth: Yes, but these are honestly like the places that I’ve stayed in at different times.
 I know that this one was in Chicago, and this was actually before I took a train trip across the country with Billy Bragg, the singer.